 Scoring was carried out on a sample of 60 written productions by two independent assessors (the first and second authors).
-The Pearson correlation between the three scores was r=.91 for the grammatical score, r=.89 for the message quality and .94 for the total score.
-These correlations are all high and significant at .001 level, which indicates that the assessors were able to use the ratings reliably.
+The Pearson r correlation between the three scores was r = 0.91 for the grammatical score, r = 0.89 for message quality and r = 0.94 for the total score.
+These correlations are all high, and significant at the 0.001 level, which indicates that the assessors were able to use the ratings reliably.

-The scales of measurement and their internal consistency
+Scales of measurement and their internal consistency

 The first item rated the children's production on the use of alphabetical letters, with groups of letters separated by spaces, and with some of these groups forming identifiable words (even if misspelled).
-We considered that our items would not be useful for the assessment of children who could not attain this criterion.
+It was considered that our items would not be useful for the assessment of children who could not attain this criterion.
 A total of 153 (92%) children were rated as attaining this criterion systematically and thus our assessment would be appropriate for them.
-This item was not included in the analyses described here but all the participants are included so that it is possible to consider whether there were ceiling or floor effects.
+This item was not included in the analyses described here, but all the participants are included so that it is possible to consider whether there were ceiling or floor effects.